Try Out Our NEW Disneyland Ticket Calculator!

 Best Brunch – Disney World Resorts

 Basic brunch is lovely, but brunch at Disney World resorts can be just plain magical.
 The theming is a delight, the food is delicious, and you get a bit of resort hopping in too.
 It’s the perfect combination of weekend vacation indulgence and that famous Disney pixie dust.
-Brunch is available at resorts across Disney property with a variety of takes on breakfast-meets-lunch favorites, including everything from African-inspired dishes to brunch you can drink.
+Brunch is available at resort restaurants across Disney property with a variety of takes on breakfast-meets-lunch favorites, including everything from African-inspired dishes to brunch you can drink.

 Chef Mickey’s at Contemporary Resort